oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 6. Click **OK**.

 **Note:** If you are taking a snapshot of a virtual machine with an OpenStack Volume (Cinder) disk, you must thaw the guest filesystem when the snapshot is complete using the REST API.
-See [Thaw Virtual Machine Filesystems Action](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/rest-api-guide/index.html#Thaw_Virtual_Machine_Filesystems_Action) in the *REST API Guide for instructions.

 The virtual machine's operating system and applications on the selected disk(s) are stored in a snapshot that can be previewed or restored.
 The snapshot is created with a status of `Locked`, which changes to `Ok`.
 When you click on the snapshot, its details are shown on the **General**, **Disks**, **Network Interfaces**, and **Installed Applications** tabs in the right side-pane of the details pane.